Krandheer/musings-with-randheer/content/docker crash course.md

 ```

 Replace `image-name` with the name of the image you want to pull, and `tag` with the specific version you need (if omitted, Docker will use the 'latest' tag).
-Docker will pull these images from publicly hosted docker registry and for that you will not need to log in.
+Docker will pull these images from a publicly hosted docker registry and for that, you will not need to log in.
-If you want to pull image that is hosted in some private registry then you first need to log in and then run the above command.
+If you want to pull an image that is hosted in some private registry then you first need to log in and then run the above command.
 ### Running an Image

 To run an image and create a new container: